-The chapter overviews provided above reflect the differences between the NAEP 1996-2005 science frameworks and this new framework to be used for 2009 and future NAEP science assessments.
-The assessment resulting from this 2009 framework will start a new NAEP science trend (i.e., measure of student progress in science).
+The chapter overviews provided above reflect the differences between the NAEP 1996-2005 science framework and the new framework to be used for the 2009 and the 2011 NAEP science assessments.
+The assessments resulting from this framework start a new NAEP science trend (i.e., measure of student progress in science).
 One difference between the two frameworks is that the 2009 steering and planning committees drew on a variety of new standards and assessments.
 They also were able to extract findings from research in science, science education, and cognition and to consider the use of technology to increase the options for assessment administration.
-Exhibit 3 lists the major differences between the 1996-2005 and 2009 NAEP science frameworks.
+Exhibit 3 lists the major differences between the 1996-2005 and 2009-2011 NAEP science frameworks.

-1996-2005 Frameworks 2009 Framework Few science standards available on which to base the content to be assessed Content drawn from existing standards and assessment frameworks: National Standards , Benchmarks , TIMSS, PISA, and state standards Content areas organized into Physical Science, Life Science, and Earth Science Content areas organized into Physical Science, Life Science, and Earth and Space Sciences Science Content Recommendations on distribution of questions by fields of science and grade: approximately equal distribution in grades 4 and 12; a somewhat heavier emphasis on Life Science in grade 8 Recommendations on distribution of questions by science content area and grade: equal weight for all three sciences in grade 4; emphasis on Earth and Space Sciences in grade 8; emphasis on Physical Science and Life Science at grade 12 Scien Content presented as bullets and short phrases Content presented as statements in tables organized by science content subtopics (e.g., forces affecting motion from Physical Science) and by grade level Framework employed three abstract themes: systems, models, and patterns of change Framework employs crosscutting content among Life, Physical, and Earth and Space Sciences Assessment asked questions about the nature of science
+xmon 5.
+Comparison of NAEF science in ame works, 1770-2005 and 2007-2011 1996-2005 Framework 2009-2011 Framework Few science standards available on which to base the content to be assessed Content drawn from existing standards and assessment frameworks: National Standards , Benchmarks , TIMSS, PISA, and state standards Content areas organized into Physical Science, Life Science, and Earth Science Content areas organized into Physical Science, Life Science, and Earth and Space Sciences Science Content Recommendations on distribution of questions by fields of science and grade: approximately equal distribution in grades 4 and 12; a somewhat heavier emphasis on Life Science in grade 8 Recommendations on distribution of questions by science content area and grade: equal weight for all three sciences in grade 4; emphasis on Earth and Space Sciences in grade 8; emphasis on Physical Science and Life Science at grade 12 Scien Content presented as bullets and short phrases Content presented as statements in tables organized by science content subtopics (e.g., forces affecting motion from Physical Science) and by grade level Framework employed three abstract themes: systems, models, and patterns of change Framework employs crosscutting content among Life, Physical, and Earth and Space Sciences Assessment asked questions about the nature of science